blackducksoftware/bdio/docs/specification.md

 `Project`
 : `http://blackducksoftware.com/bdio#Project`
-: The project is the primary subject matter of any BDIO data, projects should be used to describe anything that was created or managed in the context of the BDIO document.
+:  A project represents a software package, typically in source form.
 For example, a BDIO project should be used to describe each Maven POM file or each Protex project.
 Projects convey different metadata from "components" (the later of which is just a BOM entry for a project); for example, a project may declare multiple license terms to choose from whereas a component must specify exactly which terms were selected; a project may have many versions, but a component references exactly one.
 It is always true that a project and component can coexist for the same entity: for example there can be only one "log4j" project while there can be many components describing the usage of "log4j" for other projects.

 `Repository`
 : `http://blackducksoftware.com/bdio#Repository`